 According to a FAQ page, users can request their data be exported until June 30, after which it will become inaccessible.

 Ever since Yahoo was acquired by Verizon in 2017, the company has been shedding assets and simplifying around its most successful products, like Yahoo Finance and Sports.
-It sold Tumblr to Automattic in 2019, and in 2020 it announced it would shutter Yahoo Groups, essentially a Reddit-like site where people could create forums for their own communities.
+It sold Tumblr to Automattic in 2019, and in 2020 it announced it would shutter Yahoo Groups, essentially a Reddit-like site where people could create discussion boards for their own communities.

 “While Yahoo Answers was once a key part of Yahoo’s products and services, it has become less popular over the years as the needs of our members have changed,” reads an email sent to Yahoo Answers users.
 “To that end, we have decided to shift our resources away from Yahoo Answers to focus on products that better serve our members and deliver on Yahoo’s promise of providing premium trusted content.”